Find your care

 Stomach cancer surgery

 Surgery to remove a tumor is typically the first-line treatment for stomach cancer.
-Gastrectomy is a surgical procedure to remove part or all of the stomach.
+Gastrectomy is a surgical procedure to remove part of or all the stomach.
 When removing the stomach entirely, surgeons will attach the small intestines to the patient’s esophagus.
 After this procedure, food passes from the esophagus directly to the intestines, where digestion occurs.

 Our surgeons may use a traditional approach with a larger incision, or they may be able to use a minimally invasive procedure.
 Minimally invasive procedures use smaller incisions and usually result in shorter recovery time.